Hypercubers/hypercubing.xyz/docs/methods/3x3x3x3/octachoroux.md

 ### 1st Block

 Start with the "cross piece" of the 1st block.
 Then build four 2c3c and four 3c4c pairs around it, to complete the 1×2×3×3 block.
-No RKT is needed for this, as none of the other pieces have been solved yet.
+No RKT is needed for this step, as none of the other pieces have been solved yet.

 ### 2nd Block
 Use the free M slice to help you build the pairs to make the 2nd 1×2×3×3 block on the opposite side of the puzzle from the 1st block.